RT-Tap/OrderbookTechAnalysis-RESTAPI/README.md

 - WORKER_PASSWORD: Mongodb user password
 - FQDOMAIN: Domain this project is using, used for CORS policy and JWT signing  (defaults to 127.0.0.1:8000)
 - SECRET_KEY: random 32 long string used for JWT signing/encryption - can be generated using:  `openssl rand -hex 32`
+- MONGODB_ENDPOINT: ip address/container name of mongoDB database that contains the financial data
+- MONGODB_DATABASE: the name of the database that stores the financial data (defaults to `orderbook&trades`)
+- WORKER_USERNAME: the database user name that has read access to financial data
+- WORKER_PASSWORD: password of the database user

 ## Attack resistant JWT
 The implementation of JWTs used here is resistant to the 2 attack vectors they are vulnerable to, XSS and CSRF.